 - Oversee fundraising and to make sure it is carried out in legal, honest and accountable ways.

 - Strategically assess where fundraising fits into the overall organisation strategy and to work with senior fundraising staff to ensure effective income generation is being achieved.

 - Contributing knowledge of fundraising techniques and strategies, understanding results and approving budgets with real insight.

-- Carry out risk assessment at every fundraising stage, especially when considering new or ambitious fundraising strategies.
+- Support carrying out risk assessment when considering new or ambitious fundraising strategies.

-- Network on behalf of the charity to solicit funds on a peer to peer basis.
+- Network on behalf of the charity to solicit funds.

 - Be an active champion of the organisation.